Skip to content

 Best Things To Do In New Delhi!

 When you think of things to see in Delhi, a water supply building doesn’t usually come to mind.
 However, in the heart of modern New Delhi is a remarkable architectural wonder.
-For centuries, Agrasen Ki Baoli step well played a crucial role in supplying water to the metropolis.
+Agrasen Ki Baoli’s step well was crucial in supplying water to the metropolis for centuries.

 The famous well was built to capture precious water in the arid climate of the North Indian plains.
-Step wells or “baoli” are widely used in India.
-These provided access to underground water supplies.
+Step wells, or “baoli,” are widely used in India.
+These provide access to underground water supplies.
 People descended the steps of the baoli to reach the underground well and obtain water.

-The Agrasen Ki Baoli has three floors, and in the walls, there are three levels of vaulted corridors decorated with niches.
+The Agrasen Ki Baoli has three floors and three levels of vaulted corridors decorated with niches on the walls.
 The 108 paved steps today lead to an empty water reservoir.
-Since the introduction of water installations, the baolis are no longer used in New Delhi.
-Today Agrasen Ki Baoli is popular with foreign and local visitors and is a protected monument that is undoubtedly a must-see.
+Since the introduction of water installations, the baolis have no longer been used in New Delhi.
+Today, Agrasen Ki Baoli is popular with foreign and local visitors and is a protected monument that is a must-see.

 Lodi Gardens